-Alliance Physical Therapy Group, LLC ("APTG"), which is affiliated with [Extra4 - Entity], writes to inform you of a recent incident that may affect the security of some of your personal information.
-This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+Collegiate School writes to notify you of an incident that may affect the privacy of some of your information.
+We take this incident seriously, and this letter provides details of the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it appropriate to do so.